ktorio/ktor-documentation/topics/request.md

 After adding the necessary [dependencies](client.md#add-dependencies) and [creating the client](client.md#create-client), you can send HTTP requests.
 You can configure the following request parameters:
 * Specify an HTTP method, such as `GET`, `POST`, `PUT`, and so on.
 * Add headers and cookies.
-* Set the body of a request, for example, plain text, data objects, forms, and so on.
+* Set the body of a request, for example, a plain text, a data object, form parameters, and so on.

 The main way for making HTTP requests is the [request](https://api.ktor.io/%ktor_version%/io.ktor.client.request/request.html) function that takes a URL as a parameter.
 Inside this function, you can configure various request parameters: specify an HTTP method, add headers, specify the request body, and so on.
 These parameters are exposed by the [HttpRequestBuilder](https://api.ktor.io/%ktor_version%/io.ktor.client.request/-http-request-builder/index.html) class.